-We also have several Factor Xa variants that have demonstrated efficacy in several preclinical models and have the potential to be used as a universal procoagulant.
+The lead Factor Xa pro-coagulant molecule has demonstrated efficacy in preclinical bleeding models and have the potential to be used as a universal procoagulant.
 We have delayed initiating further work on our Factor Xa therapeutic program at this time to focus our efforts on the Factor VIIa and Factor IX clinical programs.